niccokunzmann/mundraub-android/README.md

 - [Transifex][tx] for managing translations
     - [Microsoft Translate] with a free account for suggesting translations.
 - [F-Droid][fdroid] for publishing the app
+- OpenStreetMap's [Nominatim] to search for places on the map

 Languages: